ZemouriZemouri/devops_container_demo/README.md

 configurations/ # Includes Docker Compose files and configuration files for different scenarios
 ```
 ```
-resources/ # Additional resources such as scripts, tools, or templates to support Docker in DevOps
+resources/ # Additional resources such as scripts, tools or templates to support Docker in DevOps
 ```

 ## Usage